dro42/bsys_sem1_lab4/bsys_lab_4.md

          Hugepagesize:       2048 kB
          Hugetlb:               0 kB
          ```
-2. with running ram.py script and parameter 5:
+2. While running ram.py script with the parameter 4 we see a large consumption of RAM and SWAP Memory.
     1. htop
        ![img.png](resources/compare_htop_procmeminfo_run_ram_with4.png)
     2. Showing the content of /proc/meminfo